Southwest Will Start Hawaii Flights from California, Plans Inter-island Service

 We’ve seen some low fares to Hawaii lately but in general, this market is desperate for more competition.
 Southwest should bring that.

 Southwest will also be a strong option for getting to Hawaii on an award ticket.
 Keep in mind, Southwest Airlines is a 1:1 transfer partner of Chase Ultimate Rewards.
 Chase Ultimate Rewards can be earned from credit cards like the Chase Sapphire Preferred and the Chase Sapphire Reserve.
-Get more information about these cards and other travel rewards cards here.

 Further, the co-branded Southwest credit cards are also a solid option for earning Southwest Rapid Rewards points and a great way to earn the Southwest Companion Pass.

 However, Chase recently added a restriction which makes that harder as they no longer allow you to of the Southwest personal credit cards.
 If you can get approved for a Chase Southwest business card, you will still have an easy path to the Companion Pass.
-Get more information about these cards and other travel rewards cards here.

 It’s no surprise that Southwest will start flights to Hawaii from California.
 But their plan to launch inter-island service is a great development for budget-conscious travelers who want to see more of the famous U.S. islands.